Lynx © Kenny Goossen

 Lynx reintroductions have been taking place across Europe over the last few decades.
 We are learning from these successful projects and working with European experts to assess whether it would be possible to have a lynx reintroduction in England.
 The first step was to use scientific evidence to examine whether there was anywhere in Britain where lynx could live.

 Our research found that if lynx were to be released in Northumberland, they could grow into a healthy population covering north-west Northumberland, the edge of Cumbria and the bordering areas of southern Scotland.
 Only in this area do we have the extensive forest habitats that lynx need.
 A reintroduction would not be possible in other areas of England and Wales.
+This research was peer-reviewed and published in the Journal of Environmental Management.

 Donate